exasol/websocket-api/python/doc/WebsocketAPI.md

 ### ClosePreparedStatement: Closes a prepared statement

-This command closes a prepared statement, which has already been created.
+This command closes a prepared statement which has already been created.

 Request fields: